 - You are responsible for self-managing your continued enrolment in your course.

-- You can commence your CA Program GradDipCA studies by enrolling in your first subject once your provisional CA membership has been confirmed, which can take up to 20 working days from date of application.
+- You can commence your CA Program GradDipCA studies by enrolling in your first subjects once your provisional CA membership has been confirmed, which can take up to 20 working days from date of application.
+Typically commencing candidates enrol in the Ethics and Business subject and also either the Risk and Technology, Financial Accounting and Reporting, Tax core subject or an elective subject.

 - You will need to accept the CA Program Candidate Enrolment Terms and Conditions each time you enrol in a subject.